wcko87/beatoraja-english-guide/Hotkeys.md

     Re-scans the selected folder for new/updated songs/charts.
 - **F3**: Open folder which contains selected song with system file viewer
 - **F8**: Set song as favorite song.
 Press again to hide song from view.
   - Note: Hidden songs will not be displayed in the song wheel.
-Hidden songs can be found and restored to their normal status by accessing the INVISIBLE SONGS folder.
+Hidden songs can be found and restored to their normal status by accessing the INVISIBLE SONG folder.
 - **F9**: Set chart as favorite chart.
 Press again to hide chart from view.
   - See note for F8.
-The INVISIBLE CHARTS folder is used instead.
+The INVISIBLE CHART folder is used instead.
 - **F10**: Autoplay all songs in folder
 - **F11**: Open chart page in the primary IR
 - **F12**: Open skin settings